thierrygosselin/stackr/README.md

 are now separate modules available to users (look for `write_...` with the outputformat)
 * New function `genomic_converter`: If you want the to convert from the supported input file formats to many output formats, at once, this is the function.
-With the new function `genomic_converter`, import and imputations is only done once, saving time if you were generating different output WITH imputations.
+With the new function `genomic_converter`, import and imputations are only done once, saving time if you were generating different output WITH imputations.
 * Change: all the `vcf2...` functions (excep `vcf2dadi`) are now a shorcut of `genomic_converter`.
  This is particularly interesting and faster if you were generating different